 News & Announcements

-Netlify has entered the chat: Netlify official Slack app now in beta
+Netlify has entered the chat: Netlify app for Slack now in beta

-No more messing with webhooks to get deploy notifications working in Slack: introducing the Netlify official Slack app, now available in beta!
+No more messing with webhooks to get deploy notifications working in Slack: introducing the Netlify app for Slack, now available in beta!

 Quickly connect your Slack workspace to your Netlify account to keep tabs on all your sites and team activity.
 The official Slack app introduces new notification types and enables your team to design your subscriptions to meet your team or organizational needs.
 You can also invite Ask Netlify to your channels and get product support at your fingertips.
 Learn more in the docs or get started by connecting your workspace.